 Now, let's do an interesting exercise, with real experimental data from the 1000 Genomes Project.
+(Warning: This example requires 16GB of RAM)

 In order to run siderRETRO searching for retrocopies, we will download 2 whole-genome sequenced CRAM files, both aligned on the gencode's hg38 genome: NA12878 and NA12778.